cardstack/boxel/README.md

 `packages/boxel-motion-demo-app` is the demo app for boxel-motion

-## Running the App
+## Running the Host App

-In order to run app
+In order to run the host app:

 1. `pnpm start` in the worker/ workspace to build the service worker
 2. `pnpm start` in the host/ workspace to serve the ember app
 3. `pnpm start:base` in the realm-server/ to serve the base realm (alternatively you can use `pnpm start:test-realms` which also serves the base realm--this is convenient if you wish to switch between the app and the tests without having to restart servers)

 The app is available at http://localhost:4200.
 Click on the button to connect to your Local Realm, and then select the "cards/" folder within this project.
 Click "Allow" on the popups that ask for the ability to read and write to the local file sytem.

+In order to run the boxel-motion demo app:

+1. `cd to packages/boxel-motion-demo-app`
+2. `pnpm start`
+3. visit http://localhost:4200 in your browser

 ## Running the Tests